 1. Validations and sanity checks

-Upon receipt of the request for clearance in the form of ClearanceRQ message the settlement manager would perform sanity checks of the message structure and data and will have to validate the data against defined business rules.
+Upon receipt of the request for clearance in the form of ClearanceRQ message the Clearance Manager would perform sanity checks of the message structure and data and will have to validate the data against defined business rules.
 The sanity checks verify that the XML was formed in compliance with the XSD schema and that data is in the expected format.
 Any errors at this point will lead to ClearanceRS message with Error complex data element only.
 It is recommended that all such errors shall be identified at once and XPath should be used to navigate through the ClearanceRQ to locate all nodes with errors.

-- Clearance ID is not blank.
+- Clearance ID is not blank

 - Does the clearance request originate from carrier who is recognized as Settlement with Orders capable carrier?